jcpalacioc/java_spring_ecommerce/README.md

 # java_spring_ecommerce
-A project developed with Spring Boot about an ecommerce based on [1] but improved in some facts as security, speed and full integrated in AWS services ecosystems such as RDS, EC2 and S3.
+A project developed with Spring Boot about an ecommerce based on [1] where I learned step by estep but improved in some facts as security, speed and full integrated in AWS services ecosystems such as RDS, EC2 and S3.
 The URL of this project is: http://spring-ecommerce.us-east-1.elasticbeanstalk.com/

 ## Citation: